rdhafidh/chromium_deps_fetcher/README.md

 A simple tool to selectively fetch chromium based project of DEPS file git submodule.
 When working with chromium based project, sometimes it is useful to have selectively to fetch only certain git submodule.
-Currently this is still WIP project.

 ### License
 MIT License